 In the case of gaming laptops, we play a game, such as , for 15 minutes, and then retake the temperatures in those same areas.
 We consider anything above 95 degrees to be uncomfortable and anything above 100 degrees too hot.

 To measure the brightness of a notebook's display, we enable the machine's high-contrast white background and then use an XRite colorimeter and the Dispcal app to measure the brightness of each of the four corners of the screen, as well as the center.
 We then average the five readings to determine the display's overall brightness in nits.

 We're using the X-Rite colorimeter for more than just measuring brightness; we're also using it to see how good a screen is at rendering colors.
-With the Dispcal app, we measure a screen's RGB color gamut and Delta-E.
+With the Dispcal app, we measure a screen's RGB color gamut.

 RGB color gamut is measured on a scale of 1 percent to 100 percent; the closer a screen is to 100 percent, the more colors it can display in the RGB color space.
-Displays are capable of exceeding the RGB color space, which is not a bad thing, but at the very least, a good display will be able to render 100 percent.
+Many laptops with colorful displays exceed 100 percent of the gamut.

 What Laptop's Ratings Mean